eclipse-glsp/glsp-website-source/content/documentation/sourceModel/content.md

 1. Loading source models, based on the parameters that are contained in the [RequestModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#241-requestmodelaction), and adding them into the session’s model state.
 The implementation mostly depends on where you need to load your source model(s) from and what kind of model(s) you are dealing with (files, XML, JSON, EMF, a database, etc.).
 2. Saving the current version of the source model from the `GModelState` back into its original resource (files, XML, EMF, database, etc.).
-This method is invoked when the client sends a [SaveModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#251-savemodelaction) (see also `SaveModelActionHandler`).
+This method is invoked when the client sends a [SaveModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#251-savemodelaction).

 <details open><summary>Java GLSP Server</summary>